 Item No. Area of Supply NERSA ID 1.
 First issue to Emthanjeni Local Municipality June 2001 2.
 Extension of license validity period until 30 June 2007 26 May 2006 3.
-Extension of license validity period until 36 month after the promulgation of the relevant licensing regulations made under the Electricity Regulation Act, 2006(Act No. 4 of 2006) June 2007 4, Amandement of Schedule 1 to reflect exact areas of electricity supply with corresponding Geographic Information System (GIS) polygons.
-5 April 2017 v) Street and Area Lighting
+Extension of license validity period until 36 month after the promulgation of the relevant licensing regulations made under the Electricity Regulation Act, 2006(Act No. 4 of 2006) June 2007 4, Amandement of Schedule 1 to reflect exact areas of electricity supply 5 April 2017 with corresponding Geographic Information System (GIS) polygons.

+v) Street and Area Lighting

-De Aar has about 3000 streetlights and 12 high mast lights.
-Britstown has about 320 streetlights and 2 high mast lights.
+De Aar has about 3100 streetlights and 17 high mast lights.
+Britstown has about 320 streetlights and 3 high mast lights.
 Hanover has about 190 streetlights and 6 high mast lights.
 Some ad hoc streetlight extensions have taken place over recent years, however a substantial amount of capital is required to upgrade and extend street and area lighting networks.

 Many outdated and ineffective streetlights luminaires exist throughout the municipality.
 There is an urgent need for replacement of all these luminaires with more energy efficient luminaires.
 There is one high mast in De Aar East which the municipality cannot replace the lamps as it cannot be lowered due to a fault in the mechanism.
-(The cost of a suitable crane to lower and repair the mast is more expensive than buying a new mast as it is only one unit.
-The costs are escalated by transport costs.).
+(Will be replaced with the next lighting project).
+Street lights and high mast lights reapired - ongoing.